JorikJooken/knapsackProblemInstances/README.md

 g++ -g -std=c++11 -O2 generator.cpp -o generatorExecutable
 ```

-The generator expects six parameters as input that will be read from the standard input in the following order:
+The generator expects six mandatory parameters and one optinal as input.
+They are all read from the standard input in the following order:

 1. $n \in \Z^*_+$: number of items;
 2. $c \in \Z^*_+$: capacity of the knapsack;